 No fears for Australian food security

-With some supermarket shelves still sitting empty, and the uncertainty surrounding COVID-19’s continuing to cause collective anxiety and bulk purchasing of essentials, it’s no surprise that many Australians are worried about food security.
-After all, the coronavirus has come hot on the heels of a shocking summer of drought, floods and bushfires – all of which have had a devastating impact on many food producers across Eastern Australia.
+With some supermarket shelves still sitting empty, and the uncertainty surrounding COVID continuing to cause collective anxiety and bulk-buying of essentials, it’s no surprise that many Australians are worried about food security.
+After all, COVID has come hot on the heels of a shocking summer of drought, floods and bushfires.
+All of which have had a devastating impact on many food producers across eastern Australia.

-But the latest report by Australia’s Bureau of Agricultural and Resource Economics and Science (ABARES) has confirmed that Australia has one of the most secure food supplies in the world and is not at risk because of COVID-19.
+But the latest report by the Australian Bureau of Agricultural and Resource Economics and Science (ABARES) has confirmed that Australia has one of the most secure food supplies in the world.
+And we’re not at risk because of COVID.

-In fact, Australia ranks in the top 10% of countries under the Global Food Security Index defined by the World Food Summit.
+In fact, Australia ranks in the top 10 percent of countries under the Global Food Security Index defined by the World Food Summit.
 The index measures 34 criteria covering affordability, availability, quality and safety.

 “Australia will always have enough food,” says Minister for Agriculture, Drought and Emergency Management David Littleproud.
 “We produce far more food than we consume.
 COVID-19 does not change that.”

-Australia currently exports around 70% of our agricultural production.
-Of course, we don’t produce everything we like to eat, and so imports account for around 11% of food consumption by value.
+Australia currently exports around 70 percent of our agricultural production.
+Of course, we don’t produce everything we like to eat; imports account for around 11 percent of food consumption by value.
 These imports provide access to manufactured food and drinks and different varieties of some items as well as out-of-season fresh produce.

-While a surge in demand had an impact on the availability of some of our favourite products on supermarket shelves, the ABARES report states that the current disruption in the supply of some goods is temporary and not an indication that we’re running out of food.
-Rather, it’s a result of logistics taking time to adapt to the large unexpected surge in purchasing.
+While a surge in demand had an impact on the availability of some of our favourite products on supermarket shelves, the ABARES report states that the current disruption in the supply of some goods is temporary.
+It’s not an indication that we’re running out of food.
+Rather, it’s a result of logistics taking time to adapt to the large, unexpected surge in purchasing.

 “Shoppers were stockpiling and supply chains had to adjust,” Littleproud says.
 “This is not an indication of food shortages.”